ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 :::

-The `node status` command gets the bootstrap status of all nodes in a cluster on the Primary Network.
+The `node status` command gets the bootstrap status of all nodes in a cluster with the Primary Network.
+If no cluster is given, defaults to node list behaviour.

 To get the bootstrap status of a node with a Subnet, use the `--subnet` flag.

 **Usage:**